-Chevron to buy Anadarko Petroleum for $33 billion
+Chevron to buy Anadarko for $33 billion in shale push

 Evercore and Goldman Sachs are financial advisers to Anadarko, while Wachtell, Lipton, Rosen & Katz and Vinson & Elkins LLP are its legal advisers.

-Reporting by John Benny in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by John Benny and Shradha Singh in Bengaluru and Greg Roumeliotis in New York; Editing by Patrick Graham and Sriraj Kalluvila